alibaba/bifrostui/packages/bui-core/src/Select/index.en-US.md

 ### override style with `className` attribute

-Provide the ability to override style through `className` attribute. className will be mounted on the root component, and mouted on the dropdown container as `bui-select-option-container-className`
+Provide the ability to override style through `className` attribute. className will be mounted on the root component, and mouted on the dropdown container as `className-option-container`

 ```tsx
 import { Select, SelectOption, Stack } from '@bifrostui/react';